KenShabby/CoEntropy_Running/README.md

-Input from user:
-- Age
-- Max HR
-- Resting heart rate
-- RHR
-- LTHR - Not implemented yet

-Output:
+Objective: An application that allows the user to fine tune their training zones based on the common heart rate tracking methods.
+The zones are based on the book Advanced Marathoning by Pete Pfitinger and Scott Douglas.

+Implemented Features:

-- Training heart rate zones
+- Calculate heart rate zones for most segment types.

-- Training paces - Not implemented yet
-- Training schedules - Not implemented yet
+Desired Features:

+- Generate individual run plans.
+- Generate entire training plans.
+- Implement a more friendly front-end.